DinkyToyz/wtmcsServiceDispatcher/docs/1.1/files.md

 ---
 title: Files
+sort_order: 600
 ---
-## Config File
+## Config File {#Config}

 The config file, wtmcsServiceDispatcher.xml, is stored in the folder "ModConfig" wherever the game points to with [`DataLocation.localApplicationData`].
 On a Windows system that'll usually be some where like "C:\Users\[`UserName`]\AppData\Local\Colossal Order\Cities\_Skylines\ModConfig".

-## Errors & Logging
+## Errors & Logging {#Logs}

-When reporting severe errors, please upload [the games complete log file](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931) and/or the separate log file (see below) somewhere and post a link.
+When reporting severe errors, please upload [the games complete log file](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931){:target="_blank"} and/or the separate log file (see below) somewhere and post a link.

-The mod logs to [the games normal output log](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931), and can also log to a separate log file, wtmcsServiceDispatcher.log, stored in the same directory as the settings.
+The mod logs to [the games normal output log](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931){:target="_blank"}, and can also log to a separate log file, wtmcsServiceDispatcher.log, stored in the same directory as the settings.

-Create one or more of the following files in the same directory in order to enable debug log stuff (which might slow things down quite a bit) and logging to file.
+Create one or more of the following files in the settings directory in order to enable debug log stuff (which might slow things down quite a bit) and logging to file.

 - **wtmcsServiceDispatcher.debug**:
   Enables logging debug data to mod log file, and slightly more logging to the games standard log destinations.